Alloy Artifacts

 JIS Certification

 On April 19, 1976 the company received JIS certificate 376004 for adjustable wrenches (class B4604) at the Sakae factory, with notes indicating fully forged production in "Strong" grade.
+The record for this certification can be seen in the 1982 Certified List for Class B4604.

 On October 2, 1979 the company received JIS certificate 379123 for wrenches in class B4630, with the factory address listed as 1620 Fukushima Shinden, Sakae Village, Nishikanbara County in Niigata Prefecture.
 The record for this certification can be seen in the 1982 Certified List for Class B4630.